sihui3466/PlantMi2/README.md

-# PlantMi2
+# PlantMi2 1D Project

-Our app is a plant care and watering app.
+Our android app is a plant care and watering app.

 Problem: